Gauge-invariant nonperturbative Wilson action in quantum electrodynamics

 A manifest gauge symmetry in ERG is thus highly desirable.

 One possible implementation of ERG in gauge theory with a manifest gauge symmetry is the block spin transformation in lattice gauge theory.
-Bearing in mind gravity, which is a more general gauge theory, however, we think that ERG in continuous spacetime should also be explored.
+However, bearing in mind gravity, which is a more general gauge theory, we think that ERG in continuous space-time should also be explored.

 The gradient flow exact renormalization group (GFERG) considered in~Refs.~\cite{Sonoda:2020vut,Miyakawa:2021hcx,Miyakawa:2021wus,Sonoda:2022fmk,Miyakawa:2023yob,Sonoda:2025tyu,Nagao:2025sri} is a variant of ERG in gauge theory that aims to preserve such a manifest gauge symmetry.\footnote{ For the works of Morris et~al.\ with the same motivation, see Refs.~\cite{Morris:1999px,Morris:2000fs,Arnone:2005fb,Morris:2005tv}}.
 See~Refs.~\cite{Abe:2022smm,Miyakawa:2022qbz,Haruna:2023spq} for related works.
 The idea of GFERG is based on an observation that the block-spin process in ERG for scalar field theory can be understood in terms of heat diffusion~\cite{Sonoda:2019ibh}.
 This observation naturally leads to a formulation of ERG by a gauge covariant diffusion equation, the gradient flow equation~\cite{Narayanan:2006rf,Luscher:2010iy,Luscher:2011bx,Luscher:2013cpa}.
-It turns out that the resulting ERG flow equation preserves a \emph{manifest\/} gauge or BRST invariance.
+It turns out that the resulting ERG flow equation preserves a \emph{manifest\/} gauge- or BRST-invariance.
 It can also be seen that correlation functions computed by the Wilson action in GFERG coincide with correlation functions in the gradient flow formulation~\cite{Luscher:2010iy,Luscher:2011bx,Luscher:2013cpa} up to contact terms (see~Ref.~\cite{Sonoda:2025tyu} for a readable exposition).